-Ok, so you have planned every detail of your day but there is still one aspect you won’t have any control over – The weather!
+You have planned every detail of your day but there is still one aspect you won’t have any control over – The weather!

 Some say that rain on your wedding day is supposed to be lucky.
 It’s a symbol of fertility, of new starts, unity and renewal!

 However, living in Northern Ireland it’s really hard to guess what you are going to get – we had snow on our wedding day in March!